shaunleeyx/Machine-Learning-Data-Analysis-Project/README.md

 <br>
 <h3>A) Datasets:</h3> <br>

+<h3> New York Times Coronavirus (COVID-19) Data in the United States </h3><br>
+Description: This dataset has the cumulative counts of coronavirus cases in the United States, at the state and county level, over time.
+This data is taken from state and local governments and health departments in order to provide a complete record of the outbreak in the United States.<br>

+Size of dataset: <br>
+Instances (Rows): 3040<br>
+Attributes (Columns): 5<br>

+Data Samples:<br>
 Column 1 | Column 2 | Column 3
 --- | --- | ---
 **Things** | _Don't_ | [Need](http://makeuseof.com)